North Melbourne Football Club: Association years

 Football took a significant step forward in 1877, with the formation of the Victorian Football Association (VFA), the first properly constituted administrative body in the colony of Victoria.
 Hotham was one of five senior metropolitan clubs to compete in the inaugural season.

 In 1882, Hotham football club once again became co-located with the Hotham Cricket Club when they moved into the North Melbourne Recreation Reserve (Arden Street Oval).
 The move was part of an effort to improve the ground improvements at the Hotham Cricket Ground, which was the name of the Reserve at the time, and a few years after the football club was given legal control of the cricket club in 1879 (citation to follow).

-The first taste of premiership success in the VFA for the club came in 1886, when John Guest (1862–1922), born John Henry Guest, and known as Jack Guest, was elected as the team secretary of Hotham's second twenty team and led it to a reserve grade premiership.
-Guest replicated this achievement the following season in 1887 helping the club win back-to-back premierships.
-He had previously been appointed secretary of the merged Hotham Cricket Club in 1882.
-In 1884, his older brother Will Guest (1860–1922), born William Langford Guest was elected treasurer of the North Melbourne Football Club, serving as a delegate to the VFA in 1884.
-Their younger brother Archie Guest (1866–1932) played a few games for North Melbourne before transferring to play for rival club Williamstown from 1887 to 1890.

 In 1886, the club adopted the traditional uniform of blue and white vertical stripes at the insistence of the VFA, who wanted a visible contrast between Geelong's and Hotham's uniforms.
 Additionally, the club returned to its original "North Melbourne Football Club" name on 30 March 1888 after the local government area reverted its name to North Melbourne.

 The 1880s saw the club develop a penchant for inter-colonial travel with trips to Tasmania (1881 and 1887) and South Australia (1889).
 Hotham also found itself well represented at the first ever intercolonial representative game in 1879, with four players from the club gaining selection for Victoria.